zhen-he/tracking-by-animation/README.md

 python run.py --task sprite    # for sprite python run.py --task duke      # for duke
 ```
+Alternatively, you can skip this stage by using our pre-trained models (under the `result/` directory).

 ### 3.3 Show training curves